 “Yeah, I got half points,” Nida nodded, and sighed.

 Selphie felt bad for the man, he usually did so well, if not better than her.
 They parted ways, and she returned to her dorm.
 As she walked down the empty hallway she noticed out of the corner of her eye a dark blur behind her.
 Puzzled, she turned only to receive a bullet to her ribs.
-Screaming, she fell back, landing on the ground hard, the world growing red around her.
+Screaming in both surprise and pain, she fell back, landing on the ground hard, the world growing red around her.

 On an adjacent hallway Nida turned and ran back to Selphie.
 Why had there been a gunshot?
 He found Selphie curled on her side with blood pouring out of her torso.
 Shocked, he cried out and lunged for her, grabbing her up into his arms and running down the hallways screaming for help.